 Will all grades/credits be accepted by the home university?

-Generally, the courses/classes the student plans to take abroad must be pre-approved by their study abroad advisor, the registrar, faculty advisor, dean, or admissions officer to ensure that the maximum amount of credit for the courses taken will be received.
+The courses/classes the student plans to take abroad must be pre-approved by their academic or faculty advisor, divisiion chair, study abroad co-ordinator and MSMC Registrar to ensure that the maximum amount of credit for the courses taken will be received.
 If the course information is not available until arrival at the study abroad location, be sure to find out what specific information is needed upon return to make sure the courses are accepted by the home institution.
-In general, all courses must be approved by the Office of International Programs prior to the student’s departure with the understanding that, once in the country, the students may have to change courses due to unforeseen circumstances.
+In general, all courses must be approved by the CCEE prior to the student’s departure with the understanding that, once in the country, the students may have to change courses due to unforeseen circumstances.

 - Will all of the classes my child plans to take fulfill his/her graduation requirements and count towards his/her academic major/minor where applicable?

-- Does my child's current institution require that he/she enroll in a defined number of courses/credits in order for transfer credits to be accepted?
+- Does MSMC require that he/she enroll in a defined number of courses/credits in order for transfer credits to be accepted?